EMPLOYMENT &

 Upon acceptance of an offer of employment, new public defenders will submit their top three choices for office placement and will be notified of their office placement by the end of spring.
 Each new public defender is assigned a mentor and will meet with them at least weekly.
 The Managing Attorney, who assigns cases, is responsible for carefully monitoring the new lawyer’s case load.
 New public defenders will start out with a handful of cases and gradually the caseload grows as you become more experienced.
 Public defenders in New Hampshire have a mixed caseload that allows you to work on a variety of cases in a variety of courtrooms.

-View our current Legal openings on Here.
+View our current legal openings here.

 INTERNSHIP PROGRAMS